Return to Common Sense

 o Availability of contraception has not reduced unintended pregnancies.

 o More pregnancies result from contraception failing in predictable percentages.

 o Declines in teen pregnancies is not caused by contraception, but by delayed sexual activity.

-- Abortion has been used as after-the-fact birth control.
+- Abortion has been used as post-coital birth control.

 Roe vs. Wade (1973) had some unintended consequences: